Art & Architecture

 • Erechtheion

-While the Parthenon was the most impressive temple on the Acropolis, another building, the Erechtheion was built to accommodate the religious rituals that the old temple housed.
+While the Parthenon was the most imposing temple on the Acropolis, another building, the Erechtheion was built to accommodate the religious rituals that the old temple housed.
 Construction of the Erechtheion began in 420 while the Peloponnesian war was interrupted…

 Read more: Erechtheion